Last Modified: 24 Mar 2016

 Drive time - 9-10 hours each day.

 Journey along the Northern Silk Route through the vast Taklamakan Desert Included in Kitty

 Bush camp (no facilities) (2 nts)

-We arrive into Kashgar early in the morning.
-There is free time to explore, and we visit the animal market just outside of town, and then the famous Kashgar Sunday Market.
+an included visit to the animal market just outside of town, and then the famous Kashgar Sunday Bazaar.

 Hotel (3 nts)

 Explore Kashgar's vast Sunday market and the fascinating and atmospheric animal market Included in Kitty